Introducing our staff

-Helen has worked in science education.
-This has included setting up and supporting national teacher and student networks for the Institute of Physics, and leading evaluation and research for the British Science Association.
-She has also worked as a consultant engineer, lectured in maths and physics at the University of Leeds, and gained a PhD in Computational Electronics.
-Helen designs and delivers the strategy for our grant-making in the North of England.
+Helen has had a varied career in commercial consulting, engineering, and science.
+Her educational background is in science education, particularly physics, and this has included setting up and supporting national teacher and student networks for the Institute of Physics, and leading evaluation and research for the British Science Association.
+She has also taught maths and science to school and university students, and gained a PhD in Computational Quantum Electronics.
+Helen began working for SHINE in 2017, when her passion for giving disadvantaged children the best opportunities in life saw her return to her Northern roots.
+Helen leads on development and implementation of our grant-making strategies for the North of England.

 In my role at SHINE I’m proud to be able to catalyse the very best that education has to offer across the North.
 I firmly believe in the children, teachers and people of the North, and I’m proud to be able to build better outcomes in school education for children and families across the region.

 Helen has worked in Executive Assistant and PA roles for more than 30 years in both the charity and commercial sectors.
 As Executive Assistant and Systems Manager she supports the Chief Executive and ensures the smooth operation of the charity.

 It’s great to be surrounded by a group of people who are so committed to making a difference to the lives of children from disadvantaged backgrounds.
 Shortly after joining SHINE I visited one of our projects and it was amazing to see how it helps children become the best they can be.